thomas-xin/hyperchoron/README.md

   - .mid/.midi
   - .csv
   - .nbs
-    - If your intent is not to play the song in Minecraft but rather just to make a cover of a song using Minecraft sounds, make sure to include the `-x`/`--exclusive` option in the arguments, to enable looser timings and instrument pitch ranges.
+    - If you want to ensure that the output stays vanilla Minecraft compliant, be sure to use the `--mc-legal` argument.
+This option is normally enabled by default for `.litematic` and `.mcfunction` outputs.
   - .mcfunction: A list of Minecraft `/setblock` commands, to be run through a modded client or a datapack.
 The notes will be mapped to a multi-layered structure enabling 20Hz playback, but with limitations on polyphony, volume and pan control.
   - .litematic: Similar output to `.mcfunction`, but more easily viewed in the [Litematica](https://modrinth.com/mod/litematica) mod.
   - .org